BitMEX/api-connectors/auto-generated/objc/docs/SWGOrderApi.md

 NSString* clOrdID = @"clOrdID_example"; // Optional Client Order ID.
 This clOrdID will come back on the order and any related executions. (optional)
 NSString* clOrdLinkID = @"clOrdLinkID_example"; // Deprecated: linked orders are not supported after 2018/11/10. (optional) NSNumber* pegOffsetValue = @1.2; // Optional trailing offset from the current price for 'Stop', 'StopLimit', 'MarketIfTouched', and 'LimitIfTouched' orders; use a negative offset for stop-sell orders and buy-if-touched orders.
 Optional offset from the peg price for 'Pegged' orders. (optional)
 NSString* pegPriceType = @"pegPriceType_example"; // Optional peg price type.
-Valid options: LastPeg, MidPricePeg, MarketPeg, PrimaryPeg, TrailingStopPeg. (optional)
+Valid options: MarketPeg, PrimaryPeg, TrailingStopPeg. (optional)
 NSString* ordType = @"Limit"; // Order type.
 Valid options: Market, Limit, Stop, StopLimit, MarketIfTouched, LimitIfTouched, Pegged.
 Defaults to 'Limit' when `price` is specified.
 Defaults to 'Stop' when `stopPx` is specified.
 Defaults to 'StopLimit' when `price` and `stopPx` are specified. (optional) (default to Limit)
 NSString* timeInForce = @"timeInForce_example"; // Time in force.
 Valid options: Day, GoodTillCancel, ImmediateOrCancel, FillOrKill.
 Defaults to 'GoodTillCancel' for 'Limit', 'StopLimit', and 'LimitIfTouched' orders. (optional)
 NSString* execInst = @"execInst_example"; // Optional execution instructions.
-Valid options: ParticipateDoNotInitiate, AllOrNone, MarkPrice, IndexPrice, LastPrice, Close, ReduceOnly, Fixed.
+Valid options: ParticipateDoNotInitiate, AllOrNone, MarkPrice, IndexPrice, LastPrice, Close, ReduceOnly, Fixed, LastWithinMark.
 'AllOrNone' instruction requires `displayQty` to be 0.
-'MarkPrice', 'IndexPrice' or 'LastPrice' instruction valid for 'Stop', 'StopLimit', 'MarketIfTouched', and 'LimitIfTouched' orders. (optional)
+'MarkPrice', 'IndexPrice' or 'LastPrice' instruction valid for 'Stop', 'StopLimit', 'MarketIfTouched', and 'LimitIfTouched' orders.
+'LastWithinMark' instruction valid for 'Stop' and 'StopLimit' with instruction 'LastPrice'. (optional)
 NSString* contingencyType = @"contingencyType_example"; // Deprecated: linked orders are not supported after 2018/11/10. (optional)
 NSString* text = @"text_example"; // Optional order annotation. e.g. 'Take profit'. (optional)